-As per IFRS 13 we use the below Fair Value measurement criteria
+As per IFRS 13 we use the below Fair Value measurement criteria participants at the measurement date and under market conditions (exit price).

 - defines the fair value;

 - groups into a single accounting standard the rules for measuring fair value;

 - enriches financial statement information.